 Chapter 5.
 Removed

-org.forgerock.agents.jwt.cookie.secure.enabled has been removed.
+org.forgerock.agents.jwt.cookie.secure.enabled was removed.
 Use

 For more information, see Transmit Cookies Securely in the User Guide.

-com.iplanet.am.naming.url has been removed.
+com.iplanet.am.naming.url was removed.

 Chapter 6.
 Fixes

 The following issues were fixed in this release: